The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Introduction

 \section{Introduction}

 The development of mathematical models of sports faces many obstacles.
 Assessing the potential impact of unobservable variables and establishing the right relations among the observable ones are the main sources of hardships for this task.
 Even so, the study of team sports data has become increasingly popular in the last years.
-Several models have been proposed for the estimation of the parameters (characteristics) that may lead to successful results for a team, ranging from machine learning methods to predict outcomes (Strumbelj and Vacar, 2012, Assif and McHale, 2016, Baboota and Kaur, 2019), fuzzy set representations (Hassanniakalager et al. 2020) and statistical models (Dyte and Clark 2000, Goddard 2005, Boshnackov, 2017) to Bayesian models (Baio and Blangiardo 2010, Constantinou et al., 2012, Wetzels et al., 2016, Santos-Fern\'andez and Mergensen, 2019).\\
+Several models have been proposed for the estimation of the parameters (characteristics) that may lead to successful results for a team, ranging from machine learning methods to predict outcomes \cite{vstrumbelj2012simulating,asif2016play,baboota2019predictive}, fuzzy set representations \cite{hassanniakalager2020conditional}, statistical models \cite{dyte2000ratings,goddard2005regression,boshnakov2017bivariate} and Bayesian models \cite{baio2010bayesian,constantinou2012pi,wetzels2016bayesian,santos2019bayesian}.\\

 One of the main issues in the study of sports is to disentangle the relative relevance of the possible determinants of outcomes.
 While {\em ability} and {\em luck} constitute, at least for both the press and the fan base, the main explanatory factors of the degree of success in competitions, the motivation of players is usually invoked only to explain epic outcomes or catastrophic failures.
 One possible reason for the neglect of motivation is that, unlike ability and luck, it is hard to assess.
-Nevertheless, it is known that interest in a sport induces a higher level of effort in the play (Yukhymenko-Lescroart, 2021).
-Accordingly, in this paper we define a particular notion of {\em effort} in Rugby games as a proxy for motivation and develop a Bayesian model of the final scores of teams in a tournament.
+In this paper we define a particular notion of {\em effort} in Rugby games as a proxy for motivation and develop a Bayesian model of the final scores of teams in the English Rugby Premiership 2020/2021.
 These outcomes will be explained by several variables, among which we distinguish the ability of the teams and the effort exerted by them.
 We also include as explanatory variables other possible sources of psychological stimuli, as to capture a pure motivation to win, separated from those other factors.\\